 Insured party: The insurance policyholder is the sole insured party.

-Hunter: Any person over 14 years of age who holds a hunting license and who fulfills the other requirements set out the Hunting Act or the hunting legislation in the corresponding autonomous community.
+Hunter: Any person over 14 years of age who holds a hunting license and who meets the other requirements set out in the Hunting Act or the hunting legislation in the corresponding autonomous community.